What is an AI agency? An operator definition

 Multi-system implementation: $8,000 to $25,000.
 Three to five interconnected workflows across multiple tools, usually with a longer testing period and more stakeholder coordination.
 This is where enterprise buyers typically start, but some SMEs push to this tier when the first build produces clear ROI.

-Retainer (post-build): $1,500 to $4,000 per month.
+Retainer after the build: $1,500 to $4,000 per month.
 Ongoing iteration, monitoring, and new feature additions.
 Worth it if the first build proved out.
 Not worth it before that proof point exists.

 When does a business need an AI agency?

 The honest answer is not "whenever you have an AI budget."
 The right moment is when a specific, repeatable manual process is costing your team more than the build price every two to three months.
-That is the point where the economics are obvious and the risk of getting it wrong is low because the baseline state is already bad enough to justify the experiment.
+That is the point where the economics are obvious and the risk of getting it wrong is low, because the baseline state is already bad enough to justify the experiment.
+Waiting longer does not de-risk the decision.
+It just adds more months of paying people to do work a system could do for less.

 The clearest signals: your team is spending more than 10 hours a week on tasks that follow the same pattern every time (email sorting, data entry, first-response customer comms, report generation); you have tried AI tools (ChatGPT, Notion AI, Zapier with AI steps) but they are not connected to each other or to your actual systems; you know what you want to automate but do not have a technical person to build it.
 If you are still figuring out which problem to solve, an AI agency is probably premature.
 A one-hour conversation with an AI strategy consultant first is usually a better use of money.